Arachne/Verifier/docs/index.md

 <a n:ifVerified="Article:edit $id" n:href>Link</a>
 ```

+If you do not use `Presenter::INVALID_LINK_EXCEPTION`, the condition will be true for invalid links.

 ### Notes

 Multiple annotations of the same type won't work correctly if Doctrine\Common\Annotations\IndexedReader is used.
 Be sure your version of Kdyby/Annotations does not use it!